The Process of Creating a Bronze Sculpture

 larger shell of the main part of the sculpture.

 Here you can see the bronze, just after it was poured into the shell.
-It will

-After all of the parts have been cast, and cooled, and the shells broken off, the parts are
+After all of the parts have been cast, and cooled, and the shells broken off,

-welded together.
 Now, you have a bronze casting of the original clay sculpture.
-The bronze is the

-same thickness as was the red wax that was brushed into the rubber mold.
+was brushed into the rubber mold.
 The sculpture is hollow.

 The next step is to carefully grind and polish away any imperfections caused